Batarang: The Batman

 Two versions of the batarang were created for the 2022 film The Batman, though ultimately only one was used in the film.

 Batman's chest insignia doubles as a bat-shaped knife, which he first uses to cut through police tape and enter a crime scene and later to cut a powered electrical cable hanging precariously over rising flood waters filled with hundreds of civilians.

-The other version the batarang created for the film was exclusively used in promotional artwork such as that seen on toy boxes.
+The other version of the Batarang created for the film was exclusively used in promotional artwork.